-Most commonly associated with eye health, there is a lot more to this essential vitamin that make it a great vitamin for men to consume.
+Most commonly associated with eye health, there is a lot more to this essential vitamin that makes it a great vitamin for men to consume.

 First of all, the term vitamin A is kind of a misnomer as it implicitly conveys the idea that vitamin A is a unique compound.

 In fact, unlike vitamin C (which really IS a unique compound, ascorbic acid), vitamin A is the name of a group of compounds called retinoids, which occur naturally in plants and animals.

 There is a chain of chemical processes that relate vitamin A deficiency, to plummeting T levels.
 For testosterone production, particular fats are required through diet.

-These fats are only accessible by the body if the person has adequate supply of vitamin A. Furthermore, the very chemical basis of the creation of sperm, requires vitamin A.
+These fats are only accessible by the body if the person has an adequate supply of vitamin A. Furthermore, the very chemical basis of the creation of sperm requires vitamin A.

 However, while a person may experience a boost in T levels through vitamin A intake in the case of a deficiency, there is no reason to believe that an excess over the recommended 3,000 IU for men, would result in a further increase in serum T levels.

 Moving on to the mineral section of essential micronutrients, zinc deserves a special mention owing to the tremendous amount of research (like these four papers: 1, 2, 3, 4), which directly relates zinc with testosterone production.

 A deficiency in zinc has been clinically proven to lower testosterone levels, and the syndrome has been called hypogonadism.

 12% of adults in the USA are deficient in zinc.
-Knowing how direct an effect this has on testosterone production, the sexual lives of millions is subpar.
+Knowing how direct an effect this has on testosterone production, the sexual lives of millions are subpar.
 With the 15mg RDA for male adults, one would expect it to be easy to have enough zinc in their body.

 And well, it is.
 Simply incorporating more meat, especially veal, can set a person on his way to proper zinc intake.
 And for vegetarians, no sweat, pure cacao is a great alternative.